h4kuna/iterators/README.md

 TextIterator - through the text line by line

-Stack - is LIFO

-Base64Array - create hash from array and back
+Base64Array - create hash based on the base_64 from array and back

 ArrayStep - reverse and loop array